MartinPacker/md2pptx/docs/user-guide.md

 This function uses [`RunPython.readCSV`](#runpythonreadcsv) to read in a CSV file.
 It calls [`RunPython.doAnnotations`](#runpythondoannotations) to perform the annotations.

+<a id="xmlrelated-helper-routines"></a>
+<a id="xml-related-helper-routines"></a>
+#### XML-Related Helper routines

+md2pptx makes it easier to experiment with injecting XML into presentation .pptx files.
+In some cases this might be the only way to create the presentation you want, so this might be an Production tool as much as an environment to experiment with.

 <a id="inline-python-examples"></a>
 ### Inline Python Examples